-The effect of irbesartan on ability to drive and use machines has not been studied, but based on its pharmacodynamic properties, irbesartan is unlikely to affect this ability.
+Based on its pharmacodynamic properties, irbesartan is unlikely to affect the ability to drive and use machines.
 When driving vehicles or operating machines, it should be taken into account that dizziness or weariness may occur during treatment.

 Undesirable effects

 In placebo-controlled trials in patients with hypertension, the overall incidence of adverse events did not differ between the irbesartan (56.2%) and the placebo groups (56.5%).
 Discontinuation due to any clinical or laboratory adverse events was less frequent for irbesartan-treated patients (3.3%) than for placebo-treated patients (4.5%).
 The incidence of adverse events was not related to dose (in the recommended dose range), gender, age, race, or duration of treatment.